Young people

 • blurs words together (i.e. “incredible” = “incrible”)

-People who clutter often don’t know that other people find them hard to follow.
-They know that people often tell them to slow down or not mumble but don’t really know why.
+People who clutter don’t always know when other people find them hard to follow.
+They may know that people often tell them to slow down or not mumble but don’t really know why.
 Less is known about cluttering than stuttering.

 How therapy can help